-This product complies with EN/IEC 60950-1, Safety of Information Technology Equipment.
+This product complies to EN/IEC 60950-1 and EN/IEC 60950-22, Safety of Information Technology Equipment.

 Support

 Should you require any technical assistance, please contact your Axis reseller.
 If your questions cannot be answered immediately, your reseller will forward your queries through the appropriate channels to ensure a rapid response.
 If you are connected to the Internet, you can: